 Here are more tips to help you make the most of Keyword Planner.

-If you’re looking to go down more a premium route for your keyword research, I’d recommend exploring Moz’s Keyword Explorer.
+If you’re looking to go down more of a premium route for your keyword research, I’d recommend exploring Moz’s Keyword Explorer.
 You can explore their free version here or start a free trial of the paid tool to see if it’s worth the investment.

 Check out Larry Kim’s review of Keyword Explorer here.